f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 Task 3: Configure WAF Policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Now that we have our load balancer and orign server configured we want to make sure we are protecting the origin server.
 Here we
-easily apply a pre-existing shared WAF policy.
+are easily applying a pre-existing shared WAF policy to our loadbalancer.
+The shared WAF policy is available for all namespaces under this tenant.

 +-----------------------------------------------------------------------------------------------------------------------------------+
 || 1.
 Under the *Web Application Firewall* section                                                                                  |